IceAsteroid/swayWorkroom.sh/README.md

 # swayWorkroom.sh
-A script to implementing more than one set of 1-10 workspaces in Sway.
+A script of implementing more than one set of 1-10 workspaces in Sway.

 Inspired from a reddit post: [link](https://old.reddit.com/r/swaywm/comments/tsvydv/workrooms_a_set_of_workspaces/), but with enhancements.